pantheon-systems/documentation/source/_docs/access-management.md

 ## Remove a Team Member from a Site
 When you delete a user from a site, they lose the ability to perform any site operations via the Dashboard or Terminus.

-To remove a site team member from a site, [follow these steps](/docs/team-management/#remove-a-team-member).
+To remove a team member from a site, [follow these steps](/docs/team-management/#remove-a-team-member).

 ## Remove a Person from an Organization
 When you delete a user from an organization, they lose the ability to perform any operations on the sites within the organization.
 Only admin roles can remove people from organizations.